TheNeeloy/realsense-state-estimator/README.md

     - Tests written in notebooks to become familiar with the RealSense camera.
 - reading_resources/
     - Holds some papers that helped me along the way.
+- QR_Code_Locations.zip
+    - Zipped folder holding PNGs of QR codes encoded with x, y, z position in meters.
+The name of each file is the same as the respective code's enocded position in meters.

 ## Dependencies
 The versions of installed python modules that have this code working on my local machine are as follows: